jfairbank/revalidate/README.md

 validator('abc'); // undefined
 ```

+#### Multiple Errors as an Array

-You can supply an additional `multiple: true` option to return all potential
+You can supply an additional `multiple: true` option to return all errors as an
-errors from your composed validators.
+array from your composed validators.
+This will run all composed validations
+instead of stopping at the first one that fails.

 ```js
 // ES2015